jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

       └── PROJECT_NAME.py

 ****************************************************************************************************************
-how to manually make a python test driven development environment on Windows without Windows Subsystem Linux
+how to manually make a python test driven development environment on Windows without Windows Subsystem for Linux
 ****************************************************************************************************************

 I pick ``magic`` as the name for this project